Follow These Guidelines

 I nearly forgot this one last time – make sure you give notice 10-14 days prior to departure.

 Make digital (email them to yourself) and paper copies of all documentation you need e.g. passports, accommodation details, rough/accurate itinerary, visas, insurance, and insurance details.

 Always carry a paper copy of all your passports with you.
 Give one to a trustworthy friend or close family member at home, and store copies of each on a digital platform such as ‘Dropbox’.

 Even if the worst you fear was to occur to you, and your items got stolen … you will still have access to them from online sources.
 If your laptop is stolen, you can still go into an internet café and read your emails!
 Do this with your travel insurance too (plus give a copy to your emergency contact).

 Make a packing list, and get everything you need organized.
 There is absolutely no point in rushing around at the last minute for everything, as you will end up so stressed out. that you won’t enjoy yourself, plus you will forget things you need, and pack things you don’t need.

 Maps – We use an iPhone APP called MAPS.ME because they work offline.
 One task is to ensure our destination map is downloaded.

 Budget – I keep track of what we spend using CASH VAULT.
 This can then be used for budgeting

 Currency Conversion – You may like to download a currency Conversion App.
 XE CURRENCY works offline.

-Back-up Drives – We also always cary a portable Tb drive to back up our photos.
+Backup Drives – We also always carry a portable Tb drive to back up our photos.
 We have had 3 laptops have accidents in our travels and none of the incidents have been our fault.
 This is invaluable.
 (Try to backup regularly on your trip).